Looking for a change of scenery? Check out these incredible day-trip and weekend-getaway destinations near Boise, Idaho.

 The Idaho’s only mountain coaster, however, doesn’t cease its operations when the snow melts.
-The place as well as the entire resort keep connecting its visitors with nature at any other season.
+The place as well as the entire resort keep connecting its visitors with nature at any season.
 Fall, spring, and summer bring back mountain biking, hiking, horseback riding, trampoline bungee, and climbing walls.

-One of the most beautiful day trips from Boise at this time, the area offers over 20 miles of trails.
+One of the most beautiful day trips from Boise at this time, the area offers over 20 miles of hiking trails.
 The most popular of them is the 7-mile Around the Mountain Loop.

 2. Day Trips from Boise: Shoshone Falls

 Similarly, Shoshone Falls joins the rank of the irresistible day trips from Boise to go on all year round.
 One of the largest natural waterfalls sits near Twin Falls, a little bit over 2 hours from the capital of Idaho.
 With its forceful streams and rainbows in misty clouds just above the water, the place looks magical.
 A couple of viewing platforms bring the waterfall closer to you, enabling you to gaze at this natural miracle for hours on end.